 The incubation period of cowpox is between 9 to 10 days.

-In some cases, a few days after the viremic phase, widespread secondary lesions may develop as small red spots which over time develop into papules and ulcers.
+- In some cases, a few days after the viremic phase, widespread secondary lesions may develop as small red spots which over time develop into papules and ulcers.
 These scab over before completely drying out and disappearing within 6 – 8 weeks.

 In most cases, cowpox is a self-limiting infection.
 There is no specific treatment for cowpox and is generally supportive.
-This may include:

-Antibiotics may be prescribed to treat secondary infection of lesions.
+- Antibiotics to treat secondary infections.